What Happens to Norway Without Oil Income?

-It is commonly assumed that Norway is similar in situation to oil rich gulf-states with respect to a future without oil.
-However we need to look at the specifics to explain why this is not the fact and that Norway will most likely handle a future without oil quite fine.
+It is commonly assumed that Norway is in a similar situation to oil-rich Gulf states with respect to a future without oil.
+However, we need to look at the specifics to explain why this is not the fact and why Norway will most likely handle a future without oil quite well.

-Superficially a world without oil exports seems hard for Norway to handle.
-By various metrics Norwegian oil exports has made up 60% of exports and 25% of Norwegian GDP.
+Superficially, a world without oil exports seems hard for Norway to handle.
+According to various metrics, Norwegian oil exports make up 60% of exports and 25% of Norwegian GDP.
 How can a country survive that big of a hit to its exports?

 The Purpose of Exports

 We are used to thinking about exports as something you want to do as much as possible of.
-However this is a flawed thinking.
-Exports means you are shipping goods out of your country.
-Naturally you want as much goods and services shipped into your country, not out of it.
+However, this is a flawed thinking.
+Exporting means you are shipping goods out of your country.
+Naturally, you want goods and services shipped into your country, not out of it.

 Thus exports are not done because they are inherently good, but because they are a necessary evil.
 Exports exist to balance imports.

-The Norwegian economy in 2019 imports goods an services to a value of 757.9 billion Kroner.
-The Norwegian currency is named “kroner” often shortened NOK (NOrwegian Kroner) to distinguish it from Swedish and Danish Kroner.
+The Norwegian economy in 2019 imported goods and services to a value of 757.9 billion Kroner.
+The Norwegian currency is named “kroner,” often shortened NOK (NOrwegian Kroner) to distinguish it from Swedish and Danish Kroner.

 Countries abroad don’t take payment in NOK.
-They take payment in Euros, Dollars, Yen and other currencies.
-Thus for Norway to buy products from abroad it needs to obtain foreign currency.
-Norway can do that by exporting products that foreign countries want, and obtain foreign currency.
-This currency can then be used to buy products and services from foreigners which Norwegians desire.
+They take payment in Euros, dollars, yen and other currencies.
+Thus for Norway to buy products from abroad, it needs to obtain foreign currency.
+Norway can do that by exporting products that foreign countries want, and thereby obtain foreign currency.
+This currency can then be used to buy foreign products and services that Norwegians desire.

 Thus for any country to sustain its standard of living, it needs to balance its exports and imports.
-Although reality is a bit more complicated than that.
-For instance the US is running a major trade deficits every year, but still seems to be doing fine.
+In truth, reality is a bit more complicated than that.
+For instance the US is running a major trade deficit every year, but still seems to be doing fine.
 Why?

 What Happens When There is a Trade Imbalance?

-In reality there is never really a trade imbalance.
-If a country such as the US buys more goods and services than it sells, what happens is that foreigners get a lot of dollars that they are not actually spending to buy things in the US.
+In reality, there is never really a trade imbalance.
+If a country such as the US buys more goods and services than it sells, what happens is that foreigners get a lot of dollars that they do not actually use to buy things in the US.

 What do they do with these dollars?
-Do they stuff them in their mattresses?
+Do they hide them under their mattresses?
 No, they typically lend those dollars back to Americans or they buy assets in the US such as stocks and property.
 Thus there is no actual trade imbalance.
-The apparent shortage is being made up of purchase of property and stocks in the country with apparent shortage.
+The apparent shortage is being made up by purchases of property and stocks in the country with apparent shortage.

 Is this good or bad?
-Long term this could be bad, as foreigners could be gradually taking over the companies in your country and thus have a right to their profits.
+It could be bad in the long term, as foreigners could be gradually taking over the companies in your country and thus have a right to their profits.
 But if your economy is growing faster than the rate at which foreigners are gobbling your assets, then there is no problem.

-Secondly this does not take into account the fact that a country may already have major holdings abroad.
-The US e.g. owns lots of property and companies abroad.
-In fact the US owns more abroad than foreigners own in the US.
-Thus despite the apparent trade deficit the US isn’t actually in a bad situation.
+Secondly, this does not take into account the fact that a country may already have major holdings abroad.
+For example, the US owns lots of property and companies abroad.
+In fact, the US owns more abroad than foreigners own in the US.
+Thus, despite the apparent trade deficit, the US isn’t actually in a bad situation.

-But enough about the US, where where talking about Norway.
+But enough about the US.
+We were talking about Norway.
 Let us get back to that.

 Getting the Facts About Norwegian Economy Right